Infographic: milk hydrates better than water, sports drink, beer, and moreFebruary 20, 2021

 Here’s a chart showing the measured hydrating effectiveness of a variety of drinks.
 They tested milk, water, soda, orange juice, coffee, lager, something called “oral rehydration solution,” and a few other liquids.

-Milk wins out, the skim milk (buttermilk) even went beyond what they could accomplish with their science concoction.
+Milk wins out, the skim milk even went beyond what they could accomplish with the concoction they made specifically for hydration.
 You’ll also notice water didn’t even come close, as still water or sparkling water.
-Still believe in the water meme?
-There’s no saving you.

-Imagine if they tried raw milk, raw buttermilk, or raw milk kefir.
+Imagine if they tried raw milk or raw milk kefir.

-Growing up in Arizona I learned a valuable lesson: the hydration you do ahead of time is worth far more than the hydration you attempt to do at the time you need it.
-If you want to hike the Superstitions, drink plenty of fluids the night before and the morning of, so that hydration has time to integrate, that’ll count much more than the drinks you bring along.
+Growing up in the desert I learned that the hydration you do ahead of time is worth far more than the hydration you attempt to do at the time you need it.
+If you know you’ll need it, drink plenty of fluids the night before and the morning of, so that hydration has time to integrate, it’ll have more of an impact than the drinks you bring along.

 So don’t forgo that glass of whole raw milk in the morning!